brruhyan/brruhyan/README.md

 ## Areas of Interest | Expertise
 My primary field of expertise is robotics and related concepts, specifically coding electromechanical systems.
 Additionally, I am capable of integrating IoT into projects, as well as the creation of 3D Models of prototypes using Autodesk Fusion.

 Currently developing my skills in the realm of data science and its related concepts.
-Through my DataCamp scholarship I had acquired invaluable knowledge as evident when I was certified as a Data Literacy Professional.
+Through my DataCamp scholarship I had acquired invaluable knowledge as evident by my certification as a Data Literacy Professional.
 I am currently in the process of equipping myself with sufficient skills before tackling the Professional Data Scientist certification!

 ## LET'S CONNECT!
 <a href="https://www.linkedin.com/in/bpadeleon/">